erkkah/letarette/NOTES.md

 ### Searching
-Document collection can be sharded by different nodes as long as strict ordering can be guaranteed.
+Document collections can be sharded by different nodes as long as strict ordering can be guaranteed.

-Nodes use separate calls for requesting documents from other noeds and from document managers.
-Start with other nodes, move on to document handler after failure.

-This enables a set of different topologies - need experiments to figure out.